orchidjs/tom-select/README.md

 - **Extensible**<br> [Plugin API](https://tom-select.js.org/docs/plugins/) for developing custom features (uses [microplugin](https://github.com/brianreavis/microplugin.js)).
 - **Accessible**, **Touch Support**, **Clean API**, ...

+> It is important to mention when choosing this library that `readonly` attribute is not yet implemented.

 ## Usage

 ```html